diegomezg/devops-trainee-program/01 - Linux operating system/README.md

 - Networking Fundamentals

 ## Contents
+- Introduction to Linux a brief history about the OS
 - VIM, what is and how to use
 - SSH/SCP and how to use in our every day
 - Linux Directories